-The 11-day Washington State Apple Blossom Festival is held in Wenatchee (150 mi.
-E of Seattle) from the last weekend in April to the first weekend in May.
-The festival reflects the importance of the Apple Industry to Washington State, exhibiting the pride that its many volunteers take in the Wenatchee area’s spectacular natural beauty, its prosperous economy, and family values.
+Wenatchee’s Apple Blossom festival reflects the importance of the Apple Industry to Washington State, exhibiting the pride that its many volunteers take in the Wenatchee area’s spectacular natural beauty, its prosperous economy, and family values.

-The first Apple Blossom Festival in the country, and the oldest major festival in the state of Washington*, the Wenatchee festival draws thousands of visitors from around the world and is a great getaway for anyone living west of the Cascades.
+It was the first Apple Blossom Festival in the country, and it’s the oldest major festival in the state of Washington*.
+The Wenatchee celebration draws thousands of visitors from across the state and around the world.
+It’s a great getaway for anyone living west of the Cascades.

 *Only Sequim Irrigation Days in Western Washington is older.